How to complain about care to your local council

 - you’re being asked to wait a long time for equipment or adaptations.

-How do I complain or appeal to my local council?
+How do I complain to my local council?

 Firstly, you should try to resolve the problem by having an informal conversation about it with the local social services department.
 You should have been given the name of somebody to talk to if you have a problem.